WhiteSniper27/Walmart-Clone/README.md

 1. Clone this repository by running `git clone https://github.com/vaibhav1281/Walmart-Clone.git` in your terminal.
 2. Navigate to the project directory by running `cd walmart-clone`.

+- To get started with the project, you need to configure your environment variables in a `.env.local` file.
+Here's how you can do it:

+3. Create a new file in the root directory of your project and name it `.env.local`.

+4. Open the `.env.local` file and add the following lines:

+    ```plaintext
+    OXYLABS_USERNAME=NhiBataunga
+    OXYLABS_PASSWORD=KyuBhai
+    ```

+    Replace `NhiBataunga` and `KyuBhai` with your actual Oxylabs username and password.

+5. Save the `.env.local` file.
+Now, your application can access these environment variables via `process.env`.

+Please note that you should never commit your `.env.local` file to the version control system.
+It contains sensitive data which should not be shared publicly.
+Make sure to add `.env.local` to your `.gitignore` file.

-3. Install all necessary dependencies by running one of the following commands:
+6. Install all necessary dependencies by running one of the following commands:
     ```bash
         npm install
         # or